yjtsaie/excise/README.md

       predictors      160      160     160             35

 ##### 3 Model select
     With final 31 predictors, 7 models (rpart, linear Dscriminant Analysis, naive Bayes, SVM, random forester, gbm bagging, ) were tried to obtain the best fit model with testing data set.
-The randome forest came out as best accuarte model.
+The random forest came out as the best accurate model.
 The combined model for the models having accuarcy >90% was also studied, but its result is not as good as random forester model.
 The accuacy data are

                 rpart_acc   lda_acc   nb_acc   svm_acc    rf_acc   gbm_acc   bag_acc
                 ---------  ---------  -------  --------  --------  --------  --------